You are your own best advocate.

 Share your story on our website.

-If your cancer diagnosis was delayed because you have dense breasts, or if you were denied a mammogram in your 40s, please share your story.
+If your cancer diagnosis was delayed because you have dense breasts, or if you were diagnosed in your 40s, please share your story.
 We'd also love to hear about cancers being found early!
 Stories are empowering and impactful for others.
-Please email us: info@densebreastscanada.ca OR upload your story on our page here.
+Please email us: info@densebreastscanada.ca OR upload your story here.

 Join our team.

-We are looking for members from every province to help us raise awareness and advocate for density notification.
-There is much to be done.
-There is no time commitment.
-We are looking for volunteers with expertise in marketing, communication, government relations, community engagement and social media.
+We are looking for help in Manitoba, Quebec, Nova Scotia, and Alberta to raise awareness and advocate for better screening.
+We are also looking for volunteers with expertise in marketing, communication, government relations and social media.

 Follow & Share

 Please follow us on Facebook, Twitter and Instagram and share our posts.
-Visit our new website mybreastscreening.ca
+Visit our second website mybreastscreening.ca

-Share with your healthcare provider: A list of studies on the importance of screening at 40
+Share with your healthcare provider: A list of studies on the importance of screening at 40.
+Please ask your healthcare provider to check out breast screening guidelines made by experts responsiblehealthcareguidelines.ca

 Demand action.